The Driver's Handbook

 Further information about motorcyclist safety can be found in the Rider’s Safety Handbook.

 A white or brightly coloured helmet provides good visibility both by day and night.
-The helmet must be a snug fit and fastened at all times.
+The helmet must be fit for purpose and in good condition and be a firm fit.